-eHRAF World Cultures includes data on childhood activities including children’s play; imitative activities (e.g., make-believe); habits of rest and sleep; children’s play groups, cliques, and gangs; quarreling and fighting; children’s explorations and haunts; tasks performed by children and age at which each is undertaken (e.g., errands, chores, care of younger children); etc.
+eHRAF World Cultures includes data on children’s including children’s play and work; imitative activities (e.g., make-believe); habits of rest and sleep; children’s play groups, cliques, and gangs; quarreling and fighting; children’s explorations and haunts; tasks performed by children and age at which each is undertaken (e.g., errands, chores, care of younger children); etc.

-The ethnographic texts in eHRAF World Cultures are indexed with subjects (also called OCMs).
-The subjects can be used in Advanced Search to find relevant paragraphs and pages for concepts such as children activities.
-This screenshot shows a search for the OCM subject “children activities” and the Tarahumara culture of Mexico.
-Email us for temporary access to eHRAF World Cultures.
+The ethnographic texts in eHRAF World Cultures are indexed with subjects based on the Outline of Cultural Materials (also called OCMs).
+Subjects such as “Childhood Activities (OCM 857)” can be used in Advanced Search to find relevant passages of texts in the paragraphs and pages of ethnographies.

 The eHRAF Search Examples & Methodology section provides some ideas of the different Advanced Search possibilities in the eHRAF databases, including a cross-cultural search for “Childhood Activities (OCM 857).”
 Interested in using eHRAF World Cultures and Archaeology for your research or teaching?
 Email firstname.lastname@example.org for a free temporary log-in to access the eHRAF databases.